Skip to main content

 Stuffat tal-Qarnit

-Octopus stew slow-cooked with red wine, garlic, tomatoes, peas, and potatoes.
-Tender octopus reflects coastal fishing heritage.
-Popular in seaside restaurants and traditional family meals.
+Octopus stewed slowly with red wine, garlic, tomatoes, peas, and potatoes until tender.
+It comes out of Malta's coastal fishing tradition and turns up both in seaside restaurants and at home.

 Bigilla